Does f.lux actually work?

 What is melanopic EDI, and why does f.lux not use it?

 Melanopic equivalent daylight illuminance (EDI) is the measure in the CIE S 026:2018 standard for how strongly light stimulates the melanopsin in your eyes, the signal most tied to circadian timing. f.lux and the built-in tools work in color temperature (Kelvin), which is a reasonable proxy but not the same thing.
-Circadian Shield calibrates its filtering to melanopic EDI directly.
+Circadian Shield calibrates its filtering to melanopic EDI directly, and the melanopic EDI explainer walks through the mechanism.
 It is designed to support your evening wind-down rather than to treat any condition.
-More on the melanopic EDI explainer and the science page.